 Maine Green Line

 Maine Green Line is an Anbaric transmission solution proposed by the Green Line Devco, LLC as a project of the Green Line Infrastructure Alliance.
-Maine Green Line will move 1000 megawatts (MW) of power from Maine to eastern Massachusetts.
+Maine Green Line will move up to 1200 megawatts (MW) of power from Maine to eastern Massachusetts.
 Its goals are to encourage the development of renewable resources in northern New England by providing the necessary infrastructure to bring “green” power to more densely populated areas to the south, including the Boston area, while at the same time increasing the supply of reliable energy into the largest demand center in New England.